brianloveswords/streamsql/README.md

 })
 ```

-* `generator`: (optional) method to call when creating a row object as it gets emitted from the database.
-The default generator should be sufficient for most scenarios, which returns the data combined with any given `methods`. `this` in the function context will be a reference to the table.
+* `constructor`: (optional) method to call when creating a row object as it gets emitted from the database.
+The default constructor should be sufficient for most scenarios, which returns the data combined with any given `methods`.
 Example:

 ```js
 function Friendship (data) {